JonathanGrossman/mongodb_basics/02_mongodb_node.md

 When using either insert method, if the collection that you're inserting into does not yet exist, MongoDB will create the collection and also add the document(s) to it.
 If the collection already exists in the database, MongoDB will just add the document to it.

 The insert methods each return a promise.
 Inside of the promise, you can access the _id using either the `insertedId` (for `insertOne()`) or `insertedIds` (for `insertMany()`).
 To see the code above in action, you can run the following script.
-It's the same as above but it also console logs the results of each instert method and also the inserted ids.
+It's the same as above but it also console logs the results of each insert method.

 ```node
 const { MongoClient } = require("mongodb");